 As the owner of an adorable guinea pig, you must be willing to feed them with a variety of foods.
-When fed on a regular basis with a single diet, your cavies can be negatively affected.
-Your guinea pigs may ultimately get tired of just one type of meal after some time, no matter how much they love that particular food.
-Besides feeding your guinea pig with hay, pellets, veggies, fruits and clean water, you can also feed them with herbal plants.
+Besides feeding your guinea pig with hay, pellets, veggies, fruits, and clean water, you can also feed them with herbal plants.

 So, can guinea pigs eat cilantro?
-The answer is yes.
-Cilantro is a very nutritious herb that can be fed to your guinea pig.
+Cilantro is a very nutritious herb that can be eaten by your guinea pig.
 They will certainly enjoy munching on the leaves.
 Cilantro or coriander is confirmed by many vets to be one of the safest herbs that guinea pigs can consume.
 Aside from being safe, they also have a balanced level of nutritional value.
-It contains essential nutrients such as Vitamin C, calcium and phosphorus, which are good for the health of your cavy.
-Also, feed them normal amounts of cilantro, don’t go overboard.
-Excess of the aforementioned nutrients in cilantro can cause side effects.

-What are the benefits that my guinea pig can gain from eating cilantro?
-Your guinea pigs can gain a lot of things from the nutrients contained in coriander.
-Most especially, they contain a large amount of powerful antioxidants that can help in promoting the general health of your guinea pig.
+Most especially, they contain a large number of powerful antioxidants that can help in promoting the general health of your guinea pig.
 These antioxidants can also help in keeping the heart condition of your cavy in check.

-Another very interesting benefit of cilantro is that it can help your guinea pigs body in detoxifying various harmful substances.
+Another very interesting benefit of cilantro is that it can help your guinea pig’s body detoxify various harmful substances.

-Studies conducted confirm that cilantro can be used to manage diabetes, and also to keep the blood sugar levels down.
+Studies conducted to confirm that cilantro can be used to manage diabetes, and also to keep blood sugar levels down.
 Cilantro could also be used to prevent food poisoning.
-You can add a small quantity to their food everytime to be on a safe side.
-Don’t forget, very small quantities!
+You can add a small quantity to their food every time to be on the safe side.

 The following nutrients make up the contents of the cilantro leaves (amount per 100 grams):